-To open the account, you’ll need to also open a free Kasasa checking account and make a $100 minimum deposit.
-Once the account is open there are no monthly fees and no minimum balance requirements.
+To open the account, you’ll also need to open a free Kasasa checking account and make a $100 minimum deposit.
+Once the account is opened, there are no monthly fees or minimum balance requirements.

 You’ll earn a low rate of interest on the account no matter what.
 If you meet a few requirements in your Kasasa checking account, you’ll earn a significantly higher rate.
 The requirements you must meet each statement period are:

 - Make 12 debit card purchases